 - Design engineers: These workers had a lower risk of exposure than researchers who often operated and tested aircraft.

-- Manufacturing engineers: Designing and operating complex manufacturing systems put many aerospace workers at a moderate risk of asbestos exposure during assembly in factories.
+- Manufacturing engineers: Designing and operating complex manufacturing systems put many aerospace workers at moderate risk of asbestos exposure during assembly in factories.

 - Maintenance aerospace workers: Professionals doing aircraft and spacecraft maintenance had the most risk of asbestos exposure as they were taking apart and repairing parts that contained asbestos.